AP Calculus AB/BC

 3. Do not disrupt the learning environment by minimize your movement and talking.

-4. I expect you to follow THE SCHOOL’S DRESS CODE.
+4. I expect you to follow THE Program rules.

-5. I expect you to be in your seat with a sharpened pencil and supplies when the tardy bell rings.
+5. I expect you to be in your seat with a sharpened pencil and supplies when your session starts.

 6. Keep your hands off of others and their things.